Words of War - Sean Penn Exclusive Interview

 IN

-Want to behold the glory that is "Blue Collar TV" from your couch, bed, or on your commute?
-Discovering a streaming service to buy, rent, download, or play the comedy TV series via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.
+Fancy watching "Blue Collar TV" in the comfort of your own home?
+Discovering a streaming service to buy, rent, download, or binge the comedy TV series via subscription can be confusing, so we here at Moviefone want to help you out.

-Below, you’ll find a number of top-tier streaming and cable services – including rental, purchase, and subscription platforms – along with the availability of "Blue Collar TV" on each platform.
-Now, before we get into the nitty-gritty of how you can watch "Blue Collar TV" right now, here are some specifics about the The WB show.
+Read on for a listing of streaming and cable services – including rental, purchase, and subscription alternatives – along with the availability of "Blue Collar TV" on each platform.
+Now, before we get into all the details of how you can watch "Blue Collar TV" right now, here are some particulars about the The WB show.

 Originally premiering July 29th, 2004, "Blue Collar TV" stars Jeff Foxworthy, Larry the Cable Guy, Bill Engvall, Brooke Dillman.
-The series runs 2 season(s), and has a score of 55 (out of 100) on TMDB, which put together reviews from 6 experienced people.
+The series runs 2 season(s), and has a score of 60 (out of 100) on TMDB, which collated reviews from 7 respected people.

-You probably already know what the show's about, but just in case...
+Interested in knowing what the series is about?
 Here’s the plot: "Blue Collar TV is a television program that aired on The WB Television Network with lead actors Jeff Foxworthy, Bill Engvall and Larry the Cable Guy.
 The show's humor dealt principally with contemporary American society, and especially hillbilly, redneck, and Southern stereotypes.
 The show was greenlighted on the heels of the success of the Blue Collar Comedy Tour, which the series' three lead actors toured with in the early-mid-2000s.
 It was created by Fax Bahr and Adam Small, in addition to J.P.
 Williams and Jeff Foxworthy.
 Blue collar is a US phrase used to describe manual laborers, as opposed to white collar for office or professional workers.
 Fellow Blue Collar Comedy Tour costar Ron White declined to star on Blue Collar TV due to a fear of being typecast as "blue collar."
 However, he guest-starred on many episodes of the show.
 On his 2006 comedy album, You Can't Fix Stupid, White jokingly cited his own lack of work ethic as a reason for not participating more on the show.
 Unlike most sketch comedy programs, each episode of Blue Collar TV was generally centered around a theme, which Foxworthy revealed at the start of each episode.
 Themes included "Food", "Kids", and "Stupidity", among others, with Foxworthy generally performing a short comedic monologue based on the theme.
 Most sketches in each episode featured at least one of the three Blue Collar Comedy Tour veterans in an acting role, but the second season saw more sketches featuring the 6 other cast members exclusively."

-"Blue Collar TV" is currently available to stream via subscription, rental, or purchase on Apple TV, Fandango At Home, Microsoft Store, and Amazon Video .
+"Blue Collar TV" is currently available to stream via subscription, rental, or purchase on Fandango At Home, Apple TV, and Amazon Video .